 Australian Samantha Gash started running as a break from studying law.
-Little did she know those small steps would turn into a journey that has seen her run over 20,000km across every continent on Earth, and raise approximately $300,000 for charity while advocating for women’s empowerment, social change and access to education.
+Little did she know those small steps would turn into a journey that has seen her run over 20,000km across every continent on Earth, and raise approximately $1.3 million for charity while advocating for women’s empowerment, social change and access to education.

 Samantha took up running in 2008, entering the Melbourne Marathon as her first baptism of fire.
 As a rookie athlete, she ‘hit the wall’ towards the end of the race, the fatigue nearly stopping her.
 She stumbled the last ten kms to the finish line with the help of a close friend who was also running.
 After taking herself beyond what she believed was possible, Sam had ventured into new territory that would become her new domain.